 Artist ● Creative Producer ● Dance Lecturer

-Heather Benson is an Atlanta, Georgia native, received a BFA in Dance from The Florida State University (USA) and a MA in Culture, Policy and Management from City University, London (UK).
+Heather Benson, an Atlanta, Georgia native, received a BFA in Dance from The Florida State University (USA) and a MA in Culture, Policy and Management from City University, London (UK).

 Heather is a former company member of Dallas Black Dance Theatre II, Urban Bush Women and Philadanco!
 (The Philadelphia Dance Company), performing the works of Talley Beatty, George Faison, Milton Myers, Christopher Huggins, Ronald K. Brown, Dwight Rhoden, and many more.
 As well she has taught the Lester Horton Technique and other dance forms around the world whilst touring with Philadanco!
 In 2013, Heather was an original cast member of The Apollo Theater’s (NYC) James Brown: Get on the Good Foot, featuring works by Otis Sallid, Ronald K. Brown, Camille A. Brown, Thang Dao and Abdel Salaam.

-Beyond her role as artist and lecturer, she supports individual artists and organisations as a project manager and creative producer.
+Beyond her role as a performer and lecturer, she supports individual artists and organisations as a project manager and creative producer.
 Since 2015, Heather has worked with numerous organisations in roles that encompass fundraising, events and project management, marketing and communications, programming and professional development support.
 Currently, she is a freelance producer working with Dickson Mbi Comapny and Kauma Arts.